 Chemistry is a popular and successful subject at The Perse with almost half of the Sixth Form studying the subject.

-Practical work plays a key role in Sixth Form chemistry because it is at the heart of student learning.
-Regular practical work helps students develop crucial dexterity, observation and interpretation skills, in addition to providing an opportunity to reinforce and contextualise the relevant concepts.
+Practical work plays a key role in Sixth Form chemistry because it is at the heart of pupil learning.
+Regular practical work helps pupils develop crucial dexterity, observation and interpretation skills, in addition to providing an opportunity to reinforce and contextualise the relevant concepts.

 The study of chemistry develops many transferrable and higher-order thinking skills.
 It refines students’ scientific enquiry skills; their confidence in selecting the right methods and carrying out practical work; their ability to explain changes observed at macro- and microscopic level; and their capacity to interpret and critically assess others’ interpretations, such as those made in the media.

 - Learning journey - Lower Sixth